 Panel and Param#

-Panel knows how to map Parameters to widgets, and so it can easily generate a set of widgets from Parameterized class that control its Parameters and trigger any dependent callbacks:
+Panel knows how to map Parameters to widgets, and so it can easily generate a set of widgets from a Parameterized class that control its Parameters and trigger any dependent callbacks:

 class D(param.Parameterized):